kavindasr/apim-distributed-dev-setup/README.md

 # apim-distributed-dev-setup

 This repository provides a straightforward setup for a distributed API Management (APIM) development environment.
-Begin by copying the required packs into the `components` directory. **Note:** The directory names must strictly follow the naming convention: `wso2am-cp`, `wso2am-tm`, and `wso2am-gw`.
+Begin by copying the required packs into the `components` directory.

 When you execute the startup script, it initializes a MySQL Docker container and runs the scripts located in `conf/mysql/scripts`.
 Subsequently, the APIM components are launched with the configurations specified below: